-CARE Coordinator's Office (confidential assistance) - 785-864-9255 Office of Civil Rights & Title IX (file a complaint with the University) - 785-864-6414
+CARE Services Office (confidential assistance) - 785-864-9255 Office of Civil Rights & Title IX (file a complaint with the University) - 785-864-6414

 University employees who are "mandatory reporters" are required to report incidents of sexual misconduct and sexual violence to the Office of Civil Rights & Title IX (OCRTIX).
 OCRTIX may be contacted at civilrights@ku.edu, 1000 Sunnyside Ave, Room 1082, Lawrence, KS 66045, 785-864-6414.
-Reports may be submitted online through the University's reporting portal: https://cm.maxient.com/reportingform.php?UnivofKansas&layout\id=20.
+Reports may be submitted online through the University's Reporting Form.
 Students and members of the community who are not mandatory reporters can submit reports anonymously through the reporting portal as well.